 Put Away Technology Before Bed

 I have yet to conquer this one since I’m usually studying or reading on my phone or computer before bed.
 Putting away all technology at least an hour before bed is so beneficial for us, especially for a good nights rest.
 We strain our eyes constantly by looking at a screen, so giving your eyes time to readjust before bed is very important.

 Although I know putting away all technology is hard for students, especially since our computers are our study life line, it’s important that we still take all precautions for protecting our eyes.
 Most computers and phones now have a setting called “night shift” mode.
-Since I have an iPhone, I’ve put a small tutorial below:
+Here’s a quick how to if you have an iPhone:

 What’s great about Night Shift is that it will turn on without telling you, so you’ll never realize when the Night Shift mode is on, but it’s still helping your eyes!